-The goals of design in the items are to better distribute and make use of force that people's hands generate, to allow better and more comfortable grips, to make markings and print (on items such as measuring cups) larger and easier to read for everybody, The makers have rethought many of the kitchen tools that have always just been made in a given way -- for instance, their potato masher has a horizontal masher, rather than a vertical one, letting the weight of your body do more of the work rather than just your one arm.
+The goals of design in the items are to better distribute and make use of force that people’s hands generate to allow better and more comfortable grips, and to make markings and print (on items such as measuring cups) larger and easier to read for everybody.
+The makers have rethought many of the kitchen tools that have always just been made in a given way — for instance, one design of their potato masher has a horizontal handle, rather than a vertical one as is customary, letting the weight of your body do more of the work rather than just your one arm.

 Their products are sold at a small premium compared to standard tools, but many users swear by them as a joy to use